 I went out to the hazelwood,

-Because a fire was in my head.— W. B. Yeats
+Because a fire was in my head.

-Magic Of The Hazel
+Magic of the Hazel

 It is said that 9,000 years ago nomadic peoples gathered the nuts of hazel trees for sustenance, storing them in pouches and pockets.
 As they traveled, discarded or fallen fruits sprouted and so with the nomads spread the hazel forests.
 The hazel, along with the apple and hawthorn, is often spoken of in that magical space between the Otherworld and Earth.